Cephra/blog/content/about/index.md

 that I'm either
 - currently working on
 - have worked on in the past
-- or just interested in.
+- or just interested in

 Things I'm interested in:
 * Web Development